 In 1882, Tissot painted a portrait, known from a photograph in Tissot’s album, of young Geneviève de Miramon, by then the Vicomtesse de Montmorand.
 In 1889, Tissot made the above pastel portrait of Geneviève.

 Tissot’s pastel portrait, Comtesse d’Yanville and Her Four Children (c.
 1895), was gifted to the Minneapolis Institute of Arts by Ruth and Bruce Dayton in 1997, but it is not currently on view.
 Measuring 53 3/16 by 49 1/2 in.
-(135.1 by 125.73 cm), the picture shows the children (clockwise): Nicole, Simone, Isaure, and Daniel.
-Click here to see this portrait.
+(135.1 by 125.73 cm), the picture shows the children (clockwise from left): Isaure, Simone, Nicole, and Daniel.

 The Princesse de Broglie (c.
 1895, pastel on linen, 66.14 by 38.11 in./168.00 by 96.80 cm) passed from the de Broglie family to Toronto-based collectors Joey and Toby Tanenbaum, who sold it was sold at Sotheby’s, New York in 1989 for $ 1,000,000/£ 622,626.
 The portrait did not find a buyer when offered for sale at Sotheby’s, New York in 2011 from the Collections of Lily & Edmond J. Safra.